ykrmm/scrap_paper_digest/README.md

 ## Step 1: Go to [Conference Paper Digests by Year](https://www.paperdigest.org/conference-paper-digest/)

-Select the url of the conference you want scrap.
+Select the url of the conference you want scrap.\\
 Example ICML 2022 Conference : https://www.paperdigest.org/2022/07/icml-2022-highlights/

-## Step 2 : Run the program scrapper with your key word
+## Step 2 : Run the program scrapper with your key words

 Search the key words 'graph' AND 'dynamic' only in the title